microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

   description: This is my tool with multi-layer cascading inputs
   type: python
 ```
 When the tool is run, the inputs will be displayed in a cascading manner.
-As each input is filled out, any inputs that are dependent on it and have their "enabled_by_value" condition met will be enabled.
+As each input is filled out, any inputs that are dependent on it and have their `enabled_by_value` condition met will be enabled.